vmware-tanzu/velero/docs/get-started.md

 For simplicity, the example uses Minio, an S3-compatible storage service that runs locally on your cluster.

 **NOTE** The example lets you explore basic Ark functionality.
-In the real world, however, you would back your cluster up to external storage.
+Configuring Minio for production is out of scope.

 See [Set up Ark on your platform][3] for how to configure Ark for a production environment.

 ### Prerequisites